 A recent post on accountingweb pressed one of my buttons.
 It was from a business owner who asked if the technology was making his accountants redundant.
 He pointed out that much of what his accountant offered to do for him was now handled quite well by the software.
 He finished up by asking does he need his accountant and does his accountant need him.

 I have been thinking about this lately.
 A lot depends on what the client wants the accountant to do for him.
 There’s a range of activities that accountants offer from doing the whole book-keeping work to finalising annual accounts and providing business and taxation advice.
-In my view, the amount of clients who will want basic book-keeping, the number crunching work, will fall off and the accountants will find themselves providing analysis and advice.
+In my view, the number of clients who will want basic book-keeping, the number-crunching work, will fall off and the accountants will find themselves providing analysis and advice.

 As always, feel free to leave a comment and if you have any questions, email me at jim (at) accountsplus (dot) ie.